pdehaan/learningpathways/theming.md

 - **(App)** [Hammer (Mac only)](http://hammerformac.com/) <small style='color:#aaa;'>&mdash; _hammerformac.com_</small>
     Hammer is a web development tool for web designers & developers.
 Hammer knows all about CoffeeScript, SASS & SCSS - and automatically compiles them into JavaScript & CSS.
-You can also use special tags to reference them in the <head>.
+You can also use special tags to reference them in the &lt;head&gt;.

 - **(Book)** [Sass and Compass in Action (Manning Press)](http://www.manning.com/netherland/) <small style='color:#aaa;'>&mdash; _Wynn Netherland, Nathan Weizenbaum, Chris Eppstein, Brandon Mathis_ on January 2013</small>
     Sass and Compass in Action is the definitive guide to stylesheet authoring using these two revolutionary tools.
 Written for both designers and developers, this book demonstrates the power of both Sass and Compass through a series of examples that address common pain points associated with traditional stylesheet authoring.
 The book begins with simple topics such as CSS resets and moves on to more involved topics such as grid frameworks and CSS3 vendor implementation differences.